claypilat/claypilat.github.io/environment.md

 ```

 Storage is allocated to Subscriptions not instances.
 This includes production as well as sandbox.
 And buying new instances does not add more storage to the account.
 A notification will be sent to the Administrator on consuming 80% pf the storage available.
 Additional storage can be purchased if need be.

+> Notifications

+- Emails are sent to Administrators by default
+- New recipiants can be added to instance level